Setting up your Winemaking Space

 1: Floors that can be mopped

-You might live in a small enough place that even if you can set your fermenters and carboys in a little closet, you probably can't do your mixing there.
+You might live in a small enough place that even if you can set your fermenters and carboys (try a Big Mouth Bubbler) in a little closet, you probably can't do your mixing there.
 Remember, you're playing with sticky, stainy liquids.
 It's a pretty good bet you won't want to be splashing around in your buckets in the middle of your living room.
 Unless you feel your carpet would be improved by soaking in wine!